2026-2028 Catalog

 Academic Disqualification

-A graduate or postbaccalaureate student who has been placed on academic probation may be disqualified from further attendance in a program by action of the Dean of the College (or the Dean’s designate) in which the student is enrolled and in consultation with the Dean of Graduate Education for any of the following reasons:
+A graduate or postbaccalaureate student who has been placed on academic probation may be disqualified from further attendance in a program by action of the Dean of Graduate Education in consultation with the College Dean (or the Dean’s designee) in which the student is enrolled for any of the following reasons:

 1. The conditions for removal of academic probation are not met within the period specified.